Alpine-DAV/ascent/src/docs/sphinx/AlpineAPI.rst

 Open
 ----
-Open provides the initial setup of Alpine from a Conduit Node.
+Open provides the initial setup of Ascent from a Conduit Node.
 Options include pipeline type (e.g., VTK-m, Blueprint HDF5, or empty) and associated backend if available.
 If running in parallel (i.e., MPI), then a MPI comm handle must be supplied.
-Alpine will always check the file system for a file called ``alpine_options.json`` that will override compiled in options, and for obvious reasons, a MPI communicator cannot be specified in the file.
+Ascent will always check the file system for a file called ``ascent_options.json`` that will override compiled in options, and for obvious reasons, a MPI communicator cannot be specified in the file.
 Here is a file that would set the pipeline to VTK-m using a TBB backend: